 The Safest Ways to Pack and Transport Computer Equipment

 If your company is like most small- to medium-sized businesses in Las Vegas, you’ve invested a considerable amount of money in computers and IT equipment.
-Many people already sell their IT equipment using companies similar to Exit Technologies – exittechnologies.com – so when moving you want your equipment to be handled with the utmost care.
+Many people already sell there IT equipment so when moving you want your equipment to be handled with the utmost care.
 The data collection firm AMR Research estimates that on average, small- to medium-sized businesses spend 6.4 percent of their annual revenue on these types of expenses.
 When it comes time for office moving in Las Vegas, you’ve protected your investment.
 Here are some tips.

 Packing Electronic Devices